65 miles east of Portland, Oregon in the Columbia River National Scenic Area.

-Wygant Peak Trail, Chetwoot Loop Trail.
+Wygant Peak Trail.
 Connects to Mitchell Point Overlook Trail.

 There is at least one geocache along this trail at: N 45° 41.756 W 121° 38.176 Info at Geocaching.com

-From the parking lot, walk west to a gated road.
-There should be a sign above the gate indicating this is the trailhead for Wygant trail.
-The road heads slightly downhill to the west.
+From the parking lot, walk west to the paved trail.
+There should be a signpost next to the trail for Wygant trail.
+The road, the original Columbia River Highway, heads slightly downhill to the west.
 The road takes a left, goes uphill, and changes into a dirt road.
-The trail branches off to the right at the first turn of the road.
-The trail follows the stream a bit, then ford the stream on a narrow log.
+The trail soon branches off to the right at the first turn of the road.
+The trail follows the stream a bit, then fords the stream on a rounded rocks set into the streambed.
 Continue through the woods to the west.
 The trail goes through nice second growth trees with Ladyslipper Orchid and Trilliums blooming in the springtime.
 The trail uses parts of the old Columbia River Scenic Highway for about ¼ mile then the trail leaves the road and goes up a small creek valley with a small waterfall.
 The stream splashing over the rocks makes the narrow valley feel cool.
 After hopping across the small stream, the trail ascends a couple of switchbacks and rounds a corner to head west.
 There are some views of the Columbia River through the trees.
 Now the trail levels off for a while until it reaches the junction for Perham Creek and the viewpoint.
 The trees at the viewpoint obstruct portions of the view, but there is still a nice view of the Columbia River through the trees.

 Back at the junction, continue on a few more switchbacks up to the junction for Wygant Peak Trail and the Chetwoot Loop Trail.
 From here, turn uphill to the right to climb the Wygant Peak Trail.
-The trail to the peak is an out and back trail.
-Looking at the map, the trail climbs several more switchbacks up to the peak.
-Expect some deadfall on the trail to deal with.
+The trail to the peak climbs several more switchbacks and fairly steep sections.

 Enjoy the photos!!